Symposium title: narrative intervention with children and adolescents: building problem-free identities

-Meritxell Pacheco Pérez is Professor of Developmental Psychology at the Facultad de Psicologia, Ciències de l’Educació i de l’Esport FPCEE Blanquerna, Universitat Ramon Llull (URL), institution in which she received her PhD in 2006, with extraordinary doctorate award.
-She has been a co-director of various postgraduate programs on adoption and reception from 2008 until 2018.
-Since 2019, she coordinates the Title of University Expert in Narrative Therapy (URL).
-She is a Professor of the Master in General Health Psychology (URL) as well as other postgraduate programs, mainly in the area of childhood, family and constructivist therapies.
-She is a member of the Research Group Psicologia, Persona i Context (URL), and Director of the Adoption and Family Welcoming Research line.
-She is a reviewer of various scientific journals.
-Dr. Pacheco investigates and publishes mainly in the field of the adoptive filiation as well as on the narrative construction of identity and the development of the psychotherapeutic process.
-She has coordinated and participated in numerous papers and communications, as well as participated in the co-organization of different congresses on psychotherapy and on constructivism, both nationally and internationally.
-Dr. Pacheco has combined her academic and research activities with clinical practice.
-She is a psychotherapist accredited by FEAP and as a general health psychologist.
+Meritxell Pacheco Pérez holds a PhD in Psychology and teaches Developmental Psychology at the Facultat de Psicologia, Ciències de l’Educació i de l’Esport FPCEE Blanquerna, Universitat Ramon Llull (URL).
+Lecturer in the Master in General Health Psychology (URL) as well as in other postgraduate programs, mainly in the area of childhood, family, and constructivist therapies.
+She is a member of the Psychology, Person, and Context research group (URL), and director of the Adoptions and Foster Care research line.
+Reviewer of several scientific publications.
+She researches and publishes on the narrative construction of identity and the development of the psychotherapeutic process.
+Her studies are mainly focused on the adolescent stage and family intervention.
+She has participated in numerous scientific forums, as well as in the organization of different conferences on psychotherapy and constructivism, both nationally and internationally.